carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 > ## Create a conflict between branches and resolve it
 >
-> - Create a new branch off of the master branch
+> - Create a new branch off of the main branch
-> - Make a change to a file in the master branch
+> - Make a change to a file in the main branch
 > - Change to the new branch
 > - Make a change to the same line in the same file
-> - Change back to the master branch
+> - Change back to the main branch
-> - Merge the new branch into the master branch
+> - Merge the new branch into the main branch
 > - Address the resulting conflict in the text editor of your choice
 > - Add the file containing the conflict and commit conflict resolution to the repository
 >
 > > ## Solution
 > >
 > > ~~~
-> > # to make sure we're starting in the master branch
+> > # to make sure we're starting in the main branch
-> > $ git checkout master
+> > $ git checkout main
 > > # create a new branch, but don't change into it
 > > $ git branch new_branch
 > > # make a change to the file